G26karthik/AI-Interview-Assistant/README.md

 - Audio-assisted interviews (text-to-speech for questions, speech-to-text for answers).
 - Role-based authentication to separate interviewer/candidate views.

+## Design Decisions
+- Removed an explicit manual "Pause" button: candidate experience is uninterrupted; session auto-pauses on navigation/refresh and a Welcome Back modal (with Resume / Discard) restores context—fulfilling the spec intent with less friction.

 ---

 This project is released under the MIT License.
-Contributions and forks are welcome—feel free to open an issue or PR!*** End Patch
+Contributions and forks are welcome—feel free to open an issue or PR!